Survivor stories: Ayline Calderon-Vega

-MINNEAPOLIS - On August 1, 2007 the heavily-used I-35W bridge collapsed, sending tons of concrete and rebar, vehicles, and the people inside them plunging into the Mississippi River.
+MINNEAPOLIS - On Aug.
+1, 2007 the heavily-used Interstate 35W bridge collapsed, sending concrete and rebar, vehicles and the people inside them plunging into the Mississippi River.
 Thirteen people lost their lives and 145 were injured, some of them critically.

 Ayline Calderon-Vega